André de Freitas: Career

 André began his stand-up comedy career in 2015, performing at local clubs and bars in Lisbon.
 In 2016, after a trip to the United States, he decided to pursue an international career in comedy.
 Shortly thereafter André moved to London.

 André has performed at various comedy festivals including the Edinburgh Fringe Festival where he was named one of Entertainment Now's Top Newcomers, the Adelaide Fringe Festival, and the Melbourne International Comedy Festival where he won The Comic's Lounge's "Best New International Act".
 He also performed at The Comedy Store in California.

 His debut show "What If" received positive reviews.
 The show was noted for its humorous exploration of life's uncertainties and received a series of 4 and 5-star reviews from a series of publications including The Sunday Express and The Telegraph, where he made their list of "Funniest Jokes of the 2023 Fringe".

 In June 2025, De Freitas released this show as his first full-length stand-up comedy special, What If, which was filmed in London and premiered on YouTube on June 27, 2025.

-André De Freitas has done tour support for comedians Jim Jefferies, Russell Peters, Iliza Schlesinger, TJ Miller, Alan Carr and Sam Jay.
+In January 2026, De Freitas became a regular performer at the Comedy Cellar in New York City, becoming the first Portuguese comedian to achieve regular status at the venue.